borntofrappe/game-development/02 Flappy Bird/README.md

 At first I picked an icon from [google's material icons](https://material.io/tools/icons/), to focus on the feature more than the design, but after finding the pixel perfect icon rendered blurry (thanks to the push library 'virtualization'), I decided to craft my own blocky icon.
 It ought to represent a circle with a letter 'J' in it, but it is an icon good enough not to be unnerving.
 I also decided to craft my own background and ground images, but I've been less than lucky there.

-Anyhow, to award a medal, I decided to give a copy on the medal in two instances, and at the condition that the player has reaches a multiple of 5 points.
+That being said, I decided to award a medal every time the player scores 5 points.
+This is shown immediately below the score.

 #### PlayState.lua